Legal

 Law book and digital tablet showing EAA text

-On June 28, 2025, the digital landscape in Europe will shift.
-The European Accessibility Act (EAA) comes into full force.
-For businesses operating in the EU, digital accessibility is moving from a 'nice-to-have' feature to a strict legal requirement with significant consequences for non-compliance.
+On June 28, 2025, the digital landscape in Europe shifts permanently.
+The European Accessibility Act (EAA) comes into full force across all EU member states.
+For businesses operating in Europe, digital accessibility is moving from a 'nice-to-have' feature to a strict legal requirement with significant consequences for non-compliance.

 Unlike previous regulations that focused on the public sector, the EAA targets the private sector.
-E-commerce stores, banking services, streaming platforms, and ticketing services must now meet the same rigorous standards.
-This guide details exactly what you need to do to ensure your site remains legal in 2025.
+E-commerce stores, banking services, streaming platforms, and ticketing services must now meet the same rigorous standards that governments have followed for years.

 What is the European Accessibility Act (EAA)?

-The EAA is an EU directive designed to create a common accessibility standard across all member states.
-Its goal is to remove barriers for people with disabilities and ensure the free movement of accessible products and services.
+The EAA is an EU directive designed to create a common accessibility standard across all 27 member states.
+Its primary goals are to remove barriers for the estimated 87 million people with disabilities in the EU and ensure the free movement of accessible products and services across borders.

 Technically, products and services must comply with the standard EN 301 549, which largely mirrors WCAG 2.1 Level AA.
-This harmonized standard ensures that a website compliant in Sweden is also compliant in Germany or France.
+This means that a website compliant in Sweden is also compliant in Germany, France, or any other EU country.

 Who is affected by the law?